Material-Blazor/Material.Blazor/guidelines/ProjectGuidelines.md

 (If there is a good reason for that then optionally feature branches MAY be created on the original repo, but that SHOULD be avoided if possible.
 This is called a **"nonforking variant"** and the reason to use it should be clearly stated in the project's readme to avoid confusion among contributors.)

-Every feature branch MUST be branched from the up-to-date `develop` branch and it SHOULD be regularily rebased if there are any changes on `develop` before it gets merged.
+Every feature branch MUST be branched from the up-to-date `main` branch and it SHOULD be regularily rebased if there are any changes on `main` before it gets merged.
 (This is to avoid more complicated merge conflicts when the PR is stale for too long.)

 Feature and fix branches SHOULD be named using a convention: